1. Where will my dancer be taking classes?

 8. How do I request a roommate?

-You will request your roommate through iClassPro.
-We will honor roommate request if both parties request each other, if only one party requests to room we will not be able to honor request.
-If you want to request roommate at a later date, please email email@example.com.
-Last day to request a roommate is May 4, 2018.
+The best part about attending a Summer Intensive is making new friends.
+Ballet West does our best to accommodate roommate request, we do not promise all roommate request will be met.
+We will try to honor roommate request if both parties request each other, if only one party requests to room we will not be able to honor request.
+If you want to request roommate later, please email firstname.lastname@example.org.
+Last day to request a roommate is Friday, May 17, 2019.

 9. What is Salt Lake City’s weather like in the summer?

 Salt Lake City has all four seasons.
 The summer is very hot and very dry.
 We recommend you pack shorts and t-shirts and tanks for the day, but bring a sweatshirt at night because the temperature will drop around 15-20 degrees.